Taxes and Fees when Buying Property in the Philippines

 |Transfer Tax||Buyer||0.75% of SP||P2,910,000.00|

-Assuming the above assumptions are correct, the purchase of the Forbes Park property resulted to the following payment of taxes and fees:
+Assuming the above assumptions are correct, the purchase of the Forbes Park property resulted in the following payment of taxes and fees:

-- The seller (rumored to be Roque Tordesillas of Marsh Philippines) paid a total of P23.28 million capital gains tax
+- The seller (rumored to be Roque Tordesillas of Marsh Philippines) paid total Capital Gains Tax of P23.28 million